DaniTRDev/ezGTAUnpacker/README.md

 various things to ensure correct analysis in RE softwares.

 # Instructions
-After compiling the solution you'll need 2 things:
+After compiling the solution you'll need to do 2 things:
 - Put the encrypted executable into the directory in which ezUnpacker.exe is
 - Provide a good 'data.json' file, which is crucial for the whole decrpyption process.